Gradient Networks for Universal Magnetic Modeling of Synchronous Machines: Introduction

+Beyond approximation accuracy, the choice of representation also affects physical consistency.
+In particular, magnetic models should satisfy the reciprocity conditions implied by the existence of a magnetic energy function.
+Otherwise, they are physically inconsistent and generally inadvisable \cite{Wil1990, Sau1992}.
+Analytical models can be constructed to satisfy these conditions and yield invertible maps, whereas lookup tables and black-box neural networks generally do not guarantee either property.
+This distinction matters for control, since a single invertible map provides both the current and flux-linkage maps.
+For example, the flux-linkage map determines the maximum-torque-per-ampere (MTPA) locus, whereas the current map determines the maximum-torque-per-voltage (MTPV) locus.

-To address the limitations of black-box neural networks, physics-informed neural networks combine data with known physical principles \cite{Rai2019,Cra2020, Gre2019, Des2021}.
+To address the limitations of black-box neural networks, physics-informed neural networks combine data with known physical principles \cite{Rai2019, Cra2020, Gre2019, Des2021}.
 Hamiltonian neural networks \cite{Gre2019, Des2021} are particularly relevant in this context, as electric machines are port-Hamiltonian systems \cite{Sch2014} with magnetic field energy serving as the Hamiltonian.
-According to fundamental physical principles~\cite{Woo1968,Fit2003}, the current vector and electromagnetic torque are the gradients of the field energy with respect to the flux-linkage vector and rotor angle, respectively.
+According to fundamental physical principles~\cite{Woo1968, Fit2003}, the current vector and electromagnetic torque are the gradients of the field energy with respect to the flux-linkage vector and rotor angle, respectively.

-The Hamiltonian neural network architectures \cite{Gre2019, Des2021} model the Hamiltonian as a neural network and obtain the gradients via numerical differentiation.
+The Hamiltonian neural network architectures \cite{Gre2019, Des2021} model the Hamiltonian as a scalar neural network and obtain the gradients by differentiating the network.
 This approach improves data efficiency and physical consistency compared to black-box networks.
-However, it still faces challenges related to numerical differentiation of the scalar neural network to obtain gradients \cite{Cha2025}.

-Recent gradient networks \cite{Cha2025} directly model conservative vector fields, enabling universal approximation of any gradient field without the need for numerical differentiation of a scalar neural network.
-This approach allows the model to inherently satisfy physical laws such as energy balance and reciprocity, while also improving data efficiency and generalization.
+However, these architectures become increasingly difficult to optimize as the input dimension grows, and they lack a universal approximation guarantee for the gradient field \cite{Cha2025}.
+Moreover, training requires second-order backpropagation through the scalar network, and inference requires evaluating its derivatives.
+In the electric machine context, a similar differentiation principle was applied for electromagnetic torque modeling \cite{Sha2026}, but the relationship between currents and flux linkages was not considered.